TalaoDAO/talao-documentation/docs/wallet/developer-mode.md

 # Developer Mode

-Updated the 30th of October 2024.
+Updated the 11st of November 2024.

 The developer mode allow any technical users to get internal information about the wallet data and logic.
 It modifies the display of verifiable credentials and it includes breakpoint in the code flow for debugging purposes.